corona-warn-app/cwa-website/blog/2021-12-20-cwa-2-15/index.md

 After giving their consent, they can scan the QR code that is displayed in the booking process using the Corona-Warn-App.
 To do so, they simply open the app and select the universal QR code scanner in the middle of the tab bar.
 After that, they can select the certificate they want to provide as proof.

-If they book the tickets with their smartphone, they can take a screenshot of the QR code and then upload it to the CWA by opening the universal QR code scanner and select "Open file".
+If they book the tickets with their smartphone, they can take a screenshot of the QR code and then upload it to the CWA by opening the universal QR code scanner and selecting "Open file".

 <br></br>
 <center>
 <img src="./homescreen.png" title="Universal QR Code scanner" style="align: center" width=250> <img src="./import-qr-code.png" title="Scan or import of the QR Code" style="align: center" width=250>
-<figcaption aria-hidden="true"><em>Left: universal QR code scanner, Right: Possibility to import a QR code from a photo (e.g. screenshot)</em></figcaption>
+<figcaption aria-hidden="true"><em>Left: Universal QR code scanner, Right: Possibility to import a QR code from a photo (e.g. screenshot)</em></figcaption>
 </center>
 <br></br>